Innovations in Single Cell Omics

 Abstract deadline for oral and poster presentations: 30 March, 2025

-The registration fee includes coffee breaks, lunch buffet and access to a networking event.
+The registration fee includes coffee breaks, lunch buffet and access to all parts of the scientific program, including the Nightscience Workshop.
 The costs for accommodation and travel to the venue are not included in the registration fee and must be arranged independently.

-There will be also a Workshop about "Mitochondrial single cell-multi-omics for lineage tracing and genetics".
+There will be also a separate Workshop about "Mitochondrial single cell-multi-omics for lineage tracing and genetics".

 Keynote Speakers